hard water stains

 Here’s a simple workflow you can use every month:

-- Soak the showerhead in vinegar or a solution of citric acid.
+2. Soak the showerheadin vinegar or a solution of citric acid.

-This routine, with protective coatings and ShopDFI products, keeps your bathroom scale-free and shiny.
+This routine, coupled with a protective coating, will help keep your bathroom scale-free and shiny.

 Final Thoughts

 Limescale is inevitable in bathrooms with hard water, but it doesn’t have to be permanent.
-With preventive habits and professional-grade solutions like DFI Restoration Powder, which delivers a deeper clean than ordinary remedies, you can keep your bathroom looking like new without the need for endless scrubbing.
+With preventive habits and professional-grade solutions like DFI's Restoration Powder™, which delivers a deeper clean than ordinary remedies, you can keep your bathroom looking like new without the need for endless scrubbing.

-For advanced solutions, explore our full collection of ShopDFI Stain Removers, each formulated to restore and protect every bathroom surface more effectively than generic products.
+For advanced solutions, and to keep your bathroom surfaces cleaner for longer, check out this all-in-one coating/restoration kit.
+It is formulated to restore and protect every bathroom surface more effectively than generic products.

 Leave a comment